radrumond/Chameleon/readme.md

         }
      ```

    If you use this code, please reference our paper:
      ```
+     Chameleon: Learning Model Initializations Across Tasks With Different Schemas
      ```

  ## ENVIRONMENT
    The required python 3 libraries for running this file are present in the reccommended.txt file

    From the miniconda base instalation you only need to install: